My newest single “Way Up” is streaming now.

 Then We Fall tells the story of falling into love, growing apart, and ultimately starting the cycle all over again, and Better Broken tells the story of what happens when that cycle ends.
 The music was recorded with the amazing producer Hugh Mackie inside of a box truck that was converted into a recording studio (which is exactly as cool as it sounds).
 Hugh and I spent countless hours in the truck discovering how these songs were meant to sound within our new musical landscape.
 Our main focus was making sure that nothing got in the way of the emotional message of the songs, so we tried to keep the arrangements as sparse as possible.
 We wanted them to breathe with space and simplicity.

-Each song on these EPs takes me back to exactly where I was when it was written and exactly how I felt at that time – whether overjoyed or heartbroken.
+Each song I’ve released takes me back to exactly where I was when it was written and exactly how I felt at that time – whether overjoyed or heartbroken.
 I hope that you can hear yourself in these songs, and that they reflect your own life back as you listen.
 If they can make their way into your memories some day, I’ll feel like I did my job.